Wednesday, 15 July 2026

 Croft Improvements

-With a lot of mixed cars on track we didn't crystallise the lap times - but he evidence was clear from the optimal lap time - which was dropping rapidly.
+With a lot of mixed cars on track we didn't crystallise the lap times - but the evidence was clear from the optimal lap time - which was dropping rapidly.

 We had only just scraped through the noise test at 105dB so took the long afternoon break to change the exhaust (the usual culprit) for our spare.
 However as we did this we found the actual cause was a broken weld on the catalytic converter.
 We have a spare too - but it's a std cat rather than the 100 cell sport cat.